SJLewer/MechaCar_Statistical_Analysis/README.md

   ![T Test Lot 1](https://user-images.githubusercontent.com/90986041/147834368-ebbc1b7a-f01d-42c0-83ee-6e44b1e6dec8.png)
   ![T Test Lot 2](https://user-images.githubusercontent.com/90986041/147834370-ee9bfc5e-4403-4a38-90a4-59c78b3d4fd0.png)

-  Lot 3, as depicted by the p-value of 0.88 (above 0.05), there is not sufficient evidence to reject the null hypothesis.
+  Lot 3, as depicted by the p-value of 0.88 (above 0.05 level of significance), there is not sufficient evidence to reject the null hypothesis.

   ![T Test Lot 3](https://user-images.githubusercontent.com/90986041/147834615-1772dc64-22a2-42c3-b2ae-9cd8e9ca4e63.png)

-## Study Design: MechaCar vs Competition
+### Study Design: MechaCar vs Competition

 1. _Metric to test:_ Reliability as measured by maintenance ratings.
 Is there a statistical difference between the average maintenance ratings of MechaCar models from simlar models of the competitors (e.g., Ford, GM, Toyota, etc.)?

 2. _Hypotheses:_
-    - Null Hypothesis: The means of all groups are equal.
+    - Null Hypothesis: The means (average maintenance ratings) of all groups (manufacturers) are equal.

-    - Alternative Hypothesis:  At least one of the means are different from all other groups.
+    - Alternative Hypothesis:  At least one of the means (average maintenance ratings) is different from all other groups (manufacturers).

-3. _Statistical test:_  One-way analysis of variance (ANOVA) is used to determine if there is a statistical difference between the distribution means from multiple samples.
+3. _Statistical test:_ One-way analysis of variance (ANOVA) is used when comparing the means of more than two groups.

+4. _Data needed to run an ANOVA statistical test:_
+    - The dependent variable must be a continuous (interval or ratio) level of measurement.
+    - The independent variables must be categorical (nominal or ordinal) variables.
     - Assumptions:

-      -The dependent variable is numerical and continuous, and the independent variables are categorical

-      -The dependent variable is considered to be normally distributed
+      - The data is normally distributed.

-      -The variance among the group should be very similar
+      - The variance among the groups should be approximately equal.

-4. _Data needed to run an ANOVA statistical test:_

-    - Identify model types made by MechaCar and randomly select samples of similar vehicle models made by other manufacturers.

-    - Create a single dataframe of the data sets, including vehicle type, manufacturer, and maintenance rating.
+      - The observations are independent of each other.
 ___
 ## Resources
 _Data Sources_: